 Beyond equilibrium, the trend is towards the point of absolute imbalance.
 As the macro-wave trends towards absolute imbalance, time effectively reverses.
 However, it’s unlikely one would perceive time being reversed, as perception would also be reversed.
 In other words, from the point of view of consciousness, there is no difference between compression and rarefaction – or trending towards equilibrium or absolute imbalance.
 Absolute imbalance is the “big bang” and the “big crunch” at the same time.
 What is in theory equilibrium is the speed of light.
 When the trending at the quantum level reaches the speed of light, the universe is in equilibrium.
 Beyond equilibrium, the rate of contraction would appear to slow to the point as if it would never reach absolute imbalance.

-Consciousness is the “stuff” – it is the “fixed.”
-We perceive “stuff” because of the imbalances “created” by change, as stated previously.
+The reason we perceive “stuff” in the universe is because of the imbalances “created” by change, as stated previously.
 Every manifested thing represents an imbalance.
 “Things exist” because there is the “non-existent” simultaneously, like a displaced wave.
 This “non-existent” is also known as gravity, as represented by the “negative side” of energy shown in black waves in my illustration above.
 The principle of change “creates existence” if you will – the emergence of observable forms, which is represented by the “positive side” of energy shown in white waves in my illustration above.
-This phenomenon can also be observed in the fact that scientists know there is zero total energy in the universe.
+This phenomenon can also be observed in the fact that most physicists, including Stephen Hawking, think there is zero total energy in the universe.
 While this might seem impossible because our manifested forms appear to confirm there is only “positive” energy in the universe, and not zero, there is a “positive side,” of energy, or what we can see, as well as an equally “negative” side of energy, or what we cannot see, like mirror images of each other, as we also discovered earlier – perfectly illustrated by the Chinese yin and yang symbol.
 This “other side” of energy we cannot see is simply gravity – that which holds all forms together, and not to be confused with the dualistic notion of the “spiritual world” as separate and distinct from the “material world.”
-Because we have existence, these two “sides” of energy must be one – like two sides of the same one coin, and not separate and “independent” realities as purported by Descartes’ idea of substance dualism, because if that were the case, then one would cancel out the other, and existence would not be possible, as we discovered earlier, as well as in “Contradictions and Double-Standards.”
+Because we have existence, these two “sides” of energy must be one – like two sides of the same one coin, and not separate and “independent” realities as purported by Descartes’ idea of substance dualism, because if that were the case, then one would cancel out the other, and existence would not be possible, as stated previously, and especially in the post, “Contradictions and Double-Standards.”
 Two opposite, separate, and independent realities such as the “spiritual” and the “material” can only result in nothingness, which is obviously false.
 This is perfectly represented by the simple math problem 1 – 1 = 0.
 That is why all dualistic notions of separate and independent realities such as the “material” and the “spiritual” are false – because the very idea of dualism itself is a contradiction.
 All is always One.
 While things are in a state of imbalance in the apparent dualistic “relative” material world as a result of these constant fluctuations resulting from the principle of change, there is still always perfect balance overall in the Oneness of the universe, because the precise amount of matter and gravity is always exactly the same.

 At this point, one might say, “Okay.
 Great.
 You’ve explained the workings of All at the fundamental level.
 You’ve explained that there is oneness, and there are two principles of oneness – stasis and change.
 Who or what is responsible for these principles?
 Why are these principles even in play at all?”
 This is essentially the “why something rather than nothing” question many theists like to ask in an attempt to “prove” it must be God who is behind all of this, and my answer to that question is that it is unanswerable.
 The atheist wants to say, “there is no God,” and the theist wants to say, “there is a God.”
 Both are incorrect because neither statement can be made with absolute certainty.
 We could say it is “God,” which is the “reason” behind the principles of consciousness and change, or the popular “New Age” conception that God is consciousness itself, but this “God” would have no resemblance whatsoever to the traditional ego-centric conceptions of God as an eternal, omnipotent, omniscient, omnibenevolent being who judges and rewards because as we have discovered before, all egocentric conceptions are false, like “round squares.”
-Furthermore, the principles of consciousness and change are indifferent.
-They don’t “care” about us or “not care” about us.
+Furthermore, the principles of consciousness and change are indifferent, precisely because they are principles, and are therefore not a “being” with a “will,” a “plan” or a “purpose.”
+They therefore don’t “care” about us or “not care” about us.
 They simply are.
 This obviously bears no resemblance whatsoever to the Judeo-Christian, egocentric conceptions of a so-called “personal” God.
 The problem for theists and indeed for most everyone is our tendency to “egotize” things – to assign “responsibility” for and “ownership” of things and phenomena to some “being” or “entity.”
-Our own egotism is responsible for this tendency, as well as our tendency towards concrete thought rather than abstract thought, but that does not mean we can assume “beings” or “entities” are responsible for our life circumstances, whether we say it is “God,” “Satan,” or any other “being.”
+Our own egotism is responsible for this tendency, as well as our tendency towards concrete thought rather than abstract thought, but that does not mean we can assume agency – that “beings” or “entities” are responsible for our life circumstances, whether we say it is “God,” “Satan,” or any other “being.”
 Since our emotions and not our logic are primarily responsible for what we tend to believe and how we tend to behave, then it is natural we would prefer to believe “beings” or “entities” are “responsible” for what happens in our lives.
 That is much more emotionally satisfying than to realize the impersonal and indifferent principles of stasis and change are ultimately responsible for the totality of our existence.
 It is no wonder why human beings create God.

 While we can most definitely disprove the traditional Judeo-Christian and all egocentric conceptions of God, because the truth of egolessness invalidates these concepts automatically, we cannot answer the ultimate question why the principles are in play in the first place, any more than we can answer the question why anything exists at all.
 The question is therefore irrelevant, as it is unknowable.
 That is why the idea of an “uncaused cause,” otherwise known as the cosmological argument for the existence of God, does not work.
 Belief in an “uncaused cause” relies on false assumptions – the assumption of the separateness and independence between “cause” and “effect,” and the assumption that everything requires a cause except for the “first cause,” which is a contradiction.
 To apply a double-standard to make the “uncaused cause” argument “work” is invalid because as we have discovered before, all contradictions and double-standards are false, like “round squares.”
 The common “logic” for why some believe in the need for an “uncaused cause,” comes from the perception of the supposed “infinite regression problem,” which states there cannot be an infinite regression of causes, which therefore means there must ultimately be a “first cause,” which theists say is God.
 What those who believe in this theory fail to see is the fact there is no “infinite regression problem” to begin with because there can be no beginning and no end.
 Some physicists such as Sean Carroll believe the universe is eternal – that it never had a beginning, nor will it ever have an end.
 I find this idea very logically plausible, and do not see why it could not be true, but even if we say the universe did have a “beginning” with a “big bang,” there still had to have been something before that because something cannot come from nothing, as such a notion is a logical contradiction, as we have also discovered before.